denishristov/giphy-feed/README.md

 1. webps were generally smaller in size compared to gifs (up to 4.2 times)
 2. mp4 were generally smaller in size compared to webps (up to 2.2 times)

-Here are some netwrok inspections with 8 images as evidence.
+Here are some netwrok inspections with 8 images:

 #### 8 gifs - 31.8 MB
 <img width="890" alt="Screenshot 2019-12-23 at 14 04 29" src="https://user-images.githubusercontent.com/22468578/71358599-300f8d80-2592-11ea-90bf-63895ff2329e.png">